fabiagam/beanworks-sync-tool/README.md

 ## Business Logic-

+### Accounts, Vendor, Sync Actiities  and Invoice Data points
+The backend logc applied to the way data is pulled via Xero API into the the app saved into the database is shown in the system design diagrams

-# Step to deploy Beanworks app to Heroku (Production)
+# Steps to deploy Beanworks app to Heroku (Production)
 ### Clone the repository to your machine.

 ### Folder structure